Last updated on 5 Dec, 2022

 What will happen next?
 In most cases, the sleeper falls on the floor or ground, especially when sleeping on the sides.
 Furthermore, there’s also a risk of getting the air mattress torn down.

-Do you Really Need a Frame for Your Air Mattress?
+Do you Really Need a Bed Frame for Air Mattress?

 Most people convert their airbed into a real bed, or for added safety(such as on camping), they prefer to raise it off the floor by some inches before lying on it.